 Del Monte Beach Tract #2: A vegetation map was done for the Del Monte Beach Land Use Plan in the early 1980's.
 The map identified several areas of "dune habitat" as opposed to open sand in the Tract #2 area.
 The current habitat values for all of the undeveloped parcels in the Tract #2 subdivision seaward of Dunecrest Ave. were recently surveyed by EMC Planning Group under contract with the City.
-EMC will also identify alternative scenarios for land use and open space preservation. c.
+EMC will also identify alternative scenarios for land use and open space preservation.

+c.
 Habitat Values of The Project Site: According to a May 1992 report by Coastal Biologist and dune restoration expert Thomas Moss:

-...the dunes of Del Monte Beach are home to four plant and two animal species of special concern, including sand gilia (Gilia tenuiflora ssp. arenaria), Monterey spineflower (Chorizanthe pungens var. pungens), coast wallflower (Erysimum ammophilum), Monterey paintbrush (Castilleja latifolia), black legless lizard (Anniella pulchra nigra) and Smith's blue butterfly (Euphilotes enoptes smithi). ... the dune buckwheat (Eriogonum parvifolium) is also given special consideration because it provides critical habitat for Smith's blue butterfly.
+...the dunes of Del Monte Beach are home to four plant and two animal species of special concern, including sand gilia (Gilia tenuiflora ssp. arenaria), Monterey spineflower (Chorizanthe pungens var. pungens), coast wallflower (Erysimum ammophilum), Monterey paintbrush (Castilleja latifolia), black legless lizard (Anniella pulchra nigra) and Smith's blue butterfly (Euphilotes enoptes smithii). ... the dune buckwheat (Eriogonum parvifolium) is also given special consideration because it provides critical habitat for Smith's blue butterfly.

-A botanic survey and follow-up investigations specifically for this site at 23 Spray Avenue were conducted by Zander Associates (see Exhibit B).
-During the time period of the investigations (Spring, 1996), no rare or endangered plant species were found on the project site.
-The report noted, however, that one rare species, the black legless lizard (Anniella pulchra nigra) is known to occur in the vicinity of the project and could potentially occur on the site.
+A botanic survey and follow-up investigations specifically for this site at 21 Spray Avenue were conducted by Zander Associates (see Exhibit 3).
+During the time period of the investigations (Spring, 1995), a few scattered individuals of Monterey spineflower were found on the northern portion of the lot.
+The report also noted that one rare species, the black legless lizard (Anniella pulchra nigra) is known to occur in the vicinity of the project and could potentially occur on the site.
 The report indicates that the habitat for the species is marginal because of lack of suitable native shrubby vegetation.
 However, the botanic report does recommend mitigation measures for the protection of the potential black legless lizard habitat area.

 Each of the above-listed plant and animal species is either migratory or intermittent in occurrence.
-Therefore, even though no rare species may be found on the lot in any one year, the fact that it is part of the dune complex means that periodically one or more of these species will occupy the site.
+Beacuse this site is a component of the larger dune complex, one or more of these species will occupy the site periodically.
 This explains why species which are not there in one year may well be there the next.
 It also explains why the entire dune (not just the particular spot where a rare plant may be growing in a particular year) must be considered an environmentally sensitive habitat area (ESHA).